isomerpages/govtech-gobusiness/_FAQ/1ge1-wedding.md

 #### **20. What happens if the solemnization is back to back with the F&B reception i.e. solemnization followed by F&B reception in the same room?**
 If the solemnization is back-to-back with the F&B reception, the entire event (solemnization and reception) is subject to an overall cap of 50 persons, and no other receptions would be allowed.

-With effect from 3 October 2020, the cap for solemnizations in external venues, such as places of worship and hotels, will be increased to 100 persons in total, split across multiple zones of up to 50 persons each.
+<span style="color:red">With effect from 3 October 2020, the cap for solemnizations in external venues, such as places of worship and hotels, will be increased to 100 persons in total, split across multiple zones of up to 50 persons each.
 From 3 October 2020, if a solemnization is conducted back-to-back with the F&B reception, the entire event (solemnization and reception) is subject to an overall cap of 100 persons excluding the solemnizer, and no other receptions would be allowed.
-For more information on zoning requirements with effect from 3 Oct 2020, please refer to section VII of the FAQs.
+For more information on zoning requirements with effect from 3 Oct 2020, please refer to section VII of the FAQs.</span>

 #### **21. Can I perform other cultural rites such as the tea ceremony before or after the solemnization?**
 Cultural rites involving food and beverages are not allowed to be conducted as part of the solemnization ceremony.
 The performance of cultural rites before or after the solemnization must take into account the prevailing national guidelines for that activity.